Dynamics 365 Point of Sale (POS) Integration & Setup

 Store Commerce Evolution & Architecture

-D365 Commerce replaced the legacy MPOS (Modern POS) and CPOS (Cloud POS) with a unified Store Commerce application.
+D365 Commerce replaced the legacy MPOS (Modern POS) and CPOS (now known as Store Commerce for web) with a unified Store Commerce application.
 This modernization brought significant improvements in performance, extensibility, and reliability.

-Legacy POS Deprecation: MPOS (Windows Desktop application) and CPOS (Windows 10+) are being phased out.
-Microsoft ended mainstream support for both; customers on legacy POS solutions should plan migration to Store Commerce immediately.
+Legacy POS Deprecation: MPOS (Windows Desktop application) was deprecated by Microsoft in October 2023.
+CPOS was not deprecated but rebranded as Store Commerce for web, which remains an actively supported browser-based POS option.
+Customers on legacy POS solutions should plan migration to Store Commerce immediately.
 Continued use of deprecated platforms increases security risk, prevents access to new features (AI-driven promotions, advanced inventory, modern payments), and will face eventual technical debt challenges.
 Migration is typically straightforward for standard implementations but may require custom extension rewrites for heavily customized stores.

-Store Commerce Architecture: Store Commerce is a web-based hybrid application available as: (1) Cloud POS—a browser application running in Microsoft Edge or Chrome, connecting directly to D365 cloud backend, or (2) Store Commerce app—a downloadable, locally-running application that syncs with cloud backend.
+Store Commerce Architecture: Store Commerce is a web-based hybrid application available as: (1) Store Commerce for web (formerly Cloud POS/CPOS)—a browser application running in Microsoft Edge or Chrome, connecting directly to D365 cloud backend, or (2) Store Commerce app—a downloadable, locally-running application that syncs with cloud backend.
+Store Commerce is also available as native apps for Android and iOS, downloadable from the Google Play Store and Apple App Store.
 Both share the same codebase and capabilities.
-Architecture difference: Cloud POS requires live internet connectivity; Store Commerce app can operate in offline mode and sync when connectivity returns.
+Architecture difference: Store Commerce for web requires live internet connectivity; Store Commerce app can operate in offline mode and sync when connectivity returns.
 The choice depends on network reliability and cost tolerance.

 Transaction Processing Flow: A typical POS transaction flows: Sales Order Created → Line Items Added → Discounts/Loyalty Applied → Payment Processing → Inventory Reserved → Order Confirmed → Cloud Sync (if applicable).
 Each step has a corresponding configuration in the POS Functionality Profile and Store Settings.
 Customize this flow via POS extensions or D365 backend configuration; avoid bypassing steps, as they ensure data consistency and compliance.